Skip to content

 Why Your AC Coils Need a Good Clean (Even If You Can't See the Gunk)

 Let's have a quick chat about what happens inside your air conditioner when you're not looking.
-Your AC system has two main coils - the evaporator coil (inside unit) and condenser coil (outside unit).
+Your AC system has two main coils: the evaporator coil (the inside unit) and the condenser coil (the outside unit).
 These coils are like the lungs of your system.
 When they get clogged with dust, pollen, or that weird combination of eucalyptus residue and city grime that seems uniquely Australian, your system starts gasping for air.

 "But my filters are clean!"
 I hear you say.
-Here's the kicker - even with clean filters, coils still get dirty over time.
-It's like how your shower screen still gets soap scum even though the water that hits it is clean.
+Here's the kicker: even with perfectly clean filters, coils still get dirty over time.
+It's exactly like how your shower screen still gets soap scum even though the water that hits it is clean.

-In our harsh Australian climate, coils cop a beating:
+In our harsh Australian climate, coils cop an absolute beating:

-• In Sydney and Melbourne, urban pollution creates a sticky film
+• In Sydney and Melbourne, urban pollution creates a thick, sticky film.

-• In Brisbane and coastal areas, salt air accelerates corrosion
+• In Brisbane and coastal areas, the salt air heavily accelerates corrosion.

-• In Perth and Adelaide, mineral-rich dust builds up quickly
+• In Perth and Adelaide, mineral-rich dust builds up incredibly quickly.

 dirty-coils-issue